PoliticalGraveyard.com

 Bowman, John B. (1832-1885) — of East St. Louis, St. Clair County, Ill.
 Born in Germany, 1832.
 Republican.
 Civil engineer; lawyer; real estate business; mayor of East St. Louis, Ill., 1865-66, 1868, 1872-74, 1877-78.
 German ancestry.
 Shot and killed by an unknown assailant, in front of his home, in East St. Louis, St. Clair County, Ill., November 21, 1885 (age about 53 years).
 Two East St. Louis policemen were later charged with his murder, but they were never tried.
 Interment at Bellefontaine Cemetery, St. Louis, Mo.

 Bowman, John P. — of Rochester, Monroe County, N.Y.
 Democrat.
-Alternate delegate to Democratic National Convention from New York, 1920.
+Candidate for Presidential Elector for New York; alternate delegate to Democratic National Convention from New York, 1920.
 Burial location unknown.

 Bowman, Jonathan — of Kilbourn City (now Wisconsin Dells), Columbia County, Wis.
 Republican.
-Member of Wisconsin state senate, 1863-66; Presidential Elector for Wisconsin, 1864.
+Member of Wisconsin state assembly, 1862, 1874; member of Wisconsin state senate, 1863-66; candidate for Presidential Elector for Wisconsin.
 Burial location unknown.

 Bowman, Joseph — of Adams County, Miss.
 Member of Mississippi territorial House of Representatives, 1811.
 Burial location unknown.